Resources / Articles / S-Curve Motion Profiles - Vital For Optimizing Machine Performance

 • Scientific instrumentation

-Figure 3 shows an apparatus setup in Performance Motion Devices' lab to illustrate the difference between drive motion and load motion and the important concept that to maximize load transfer time performance S-curve profile tuning is one of the best tools available.
-The basic elements are a linear motor, a load consisting of an inverted pendulum held by elastics and an encoder that can record the movement of the load.
+Figure 3 shows an apparatus setup in Performance Motion Devices' lab to illustrate the difference between the motion of the drive motor and the motion of the attached load and the important concept that to maximize load transfer time performance S-curve trajectory profile tuning is one of the best tools available.
+The basic elements are a brushless linear motor, a load consisting of an inverted pendulum held by elastics and an encoder that records the movement of the load.

 Motion Defined by Profile S-curve/Trapezoidal

-The load can rotate freely and is held in a vertical position by the tension of the elastics.
+The load can rotate freely around the attachment joint and is held in a vertical position by the tension of the elastics.
 This setup emulates a real-world machine where the load is connected via a mechanical assembly to the drive motor.
 All mechanical linkages have some 'give', which is represented by the elastics.
-Although exaggerated and simplified, this setup will provide useful results to illustrate some of the basic principles of S-curve motion.
+Although exaggerated and simplified, this setup provides useful results that illustrate some of the basic principles of S-curve trajectory profiles.

 Data from the Motor Encoder